 Miriam has been in the tax incentive industry since the early 1980s, initially raising tax credit equity for transportation equipment leasing partnerships and renewable energy wind farms.
-As Vice President of the largest leasing company in the U.S., Miriam was directly responsible for raising over one hundred million dollars in tax credit equity, and several hundred million dollars since then.
+As Vice President of the largest transportation equipment leasing companies in the U.S., Miriam was directly responsible for raising over one hundred million dollars in tax credit equity.
 She attended Bentley University, with additional studies in diverse areas of interest.
 Miriam is a certified yoga teacher, chef, world traveler and student of life.

 The Beginning: The Warren Oil Story

-It was no accident that Bob Dorfman’s professional career would eventually include brownfields financing.
+It was no accident that Bob Dorfman’s professional career would eventually include brownfields tax credit financing.

 In 1932 Bob's grandfather, Leon Goldberg, founded the Warren Oil Company, a retail fuel distribution company.
 Located at 459 Southbridge Street in Worcester, MA, this real estate would become Bob’s first brownfields remediation project.